Weather & Society Conference 2026

 Dr Estelle de Coning

-Chief, Weather and Societal Impact Research
+Chief, Weather and Societal Impact Research, World Meteorological Organization

 Dr Chris Davis